huskyroboticsteam/Orpheus/BaseStation/UserInterface/README.md

  - libwinpthread-1.dll
  - libz.dll

- (.dll files need to be put in bin/Debug folder for the EntryPoint BaseStation project)
+ (.dll files need to be put in the libraries folder, in a folder or not)